Volunteer in Africa - Ghana - Join us in August, 2018

 International Co- Learning Opportunities/Cultural Immersion

 Complete The Interest Form to Start the Process Today!

 Let us help you build your cross-cultural resume to include a new dimension.
 Help yourself while helping others!
 Learn while teaching!
-We are committed to increasing the numbers of African-Americans and others of African Descent throughout the African Diaspora volunteering on the African continent.
+We are committed to increasing the numbers of African-Americans, persons of African Descent throughout the African Diaspora, and others volunteering on the African continent.
 It is through our volunteer efforts we learn from, and with, each other.

 As time goes on it is our vision to prepare others from across the diaspora to strategically create and lead groups of volunteers to various countries around the world; and conversely to various underserved communities here in the USA. ...
 This is just one way of creating positive learning networks relative to bridging cultural, economic and other gaps.
 As one person stated when we were in Ghana: "It is not how you can change [Ghana] , but how what you learn in [Ghana] can change you.
 We all have so much to learn from each other."